-He served with the 78th until 1873, when he purchased his discharge.
-Oddly, he joined up again three months later.
+He served with the 78th until 1873, when he purchased his discharge, then he joined up again three months later.
 In 1875, he was appointed Pipe Major of the 93rd Highlanders, becoming, at the time, the youngest pipe major in the British army.
 He had been recommended for the post by Uilleam Ross, piper to Queen Victoria, who held Meldrum in such high esteem that he hoped for him to be his successor as Queen’s piper.

 From 1887, he was Pipe Major of the 3rd Cameron Highlanders until he retired in 1892.
 From that time until the outbreak of the Great War, he served as piper to the Earl of Ancaster at Drummond Castle.
 He would rejoin the Camerons in 1914.
 During the war years he formed a pipe band with the 3rd Special Reserve Battalion at Invergordon, consisting of wounded soldiers returning from the trenches.
-He was discharged in 1917 at age 65, when he became piping instructor at Queen Victoria School in Dunblane, teaching the sons of Scottish soldiers.
+He was discharged in 1917 at age 65, and later became piping instructor at Queen Victoria School in Dunblane, teaching the sons of Scottish soldiers.
 He eventually retired to Inverness where he became pipe major of the Royal British Legion Pipe Band.

 Stringent military life restricted his opportunities to compete, and he certainly would have achieved more fame as a competitor had he been able to travel regularly to the games.
 But his success was still impressive.
 He won the Prize Pipe at Inverness in 1884 (an ivory set made by Uilleam Ross).
 He won the Gold Medal at both Oban and Inverness in 1886, and the Clasp at Inverness in 1902.
-As the years went on, he became renown for maintaining a very high standard of performance at a very advanced age.
+As the years went on, he became renown for maintaining a high standard of performance at an advanced age.
 He continued to compete until near the end of his life, and was second in the Clasp when he was in his 80s.
-Captain John MacLellan once said that Robert Meldrum was the best piper he had ever heard, though by the time MacLellan was old enough to knowledgeably recall hearing Meldrum play, the man would have been in his mid-80s.
+Captain John MacLellan once said that Robert Meldrum was the best piper he had ever heard, though by the time MacLellan was old enough to knowledgeably hearing Meldrum play, the man would have been in his mid-80s.
 One might wonder if what Capt.
-MacLellan meant, was, “If this guy is this good now….”
+MacLellan meant was, “If this guy is this good now….”